michael0401/boxspringjs/API.md

 <a name="result-helper-methods" />
 #####result helper methods

 The result object comes wrapped with methods so that the application can navigate the cache.
-A `nextPrev()` method provides access to the next or previous "page" of rows available in memory, or if the application has reached the last page available it will increase the `cache-size` by one and on its own will initiate another `get()` request to get the next page from the server. __At present, BoxspringJS will accumulate more pages rather than shift the earliest page out of memory.__
+A `nextPrev()` method provides access to the next or previous "page" of rows available in memory, or if the application has reached the last page available it will increase the `cache-size` by one and on its own will initiate another `fetch()` request to get the next page from the server. __At present, BoxspringJS will accumulate more pages rather than shift the earliest page out of memory.__

 ######unPaginate()